dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 5. You are ready to use the FPV View app.

-### 5.Checking the result of FPV View
+### 7. Checking the result of FPV View
 If you can see the live video stream in the app, congratulations!
 You can now move on to the Part 2 of the tutorial:
 ![runAppScreenShot](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/runAppScreenShot.png)

-### 6.Where to Go From Here?
+### 8. Where to Go From Here?

-You’ve learned how to setup the DJI Mobile SDK's developmengt environment and use it to show the FPV view from the aircraft's camera.
-We will add the capture and record functions in the app in next part of this tutorial.
-Hope you enjoy it!
+You have learned how to setup the DJI Mobile SDK's development environment and use it to display a live First Person View from the aircraft's camera.
+In part 2 of this tutorial, we will be adding Capture and Record functionality to the app!
+Good luck!